fstltna/FC_Status/README.md

 Checks the First Class server's port to verify it is accepting connections

-You will need to install the following Perl modules:
+You will need to install the required Perl modules:

     ./installdeps.pl